al1brn/geonodes/docs/nodes_and_sockets.md

     result = math_node.value
 ```

-> Note that the sockets are the snake_case version See naming convention.
+> Note that the sockets are the snake_case version of their Blender name, see naming convention.

 The nodes can be linked together with the method `plug` of the input sockets: